-The Group did not have other material investments, material acquisitions or disposals of subsidiaries, associates and joint ventures during FY2020.
+Save as disclosed above, the Group did not have any other material acquisitions and disposals of subsidiaries, associates and joint ventures during the year ended 31 December 2021.

-CONTINGENT LIABILITIES
+CONTINGENT LIABILITY

-(a) Bank guarantees

-At 31 December 2020, there was outstanding bank guarantees of THB202,749,000 (2019: THB496,000,000) issued by banks on behalf of the Group in respect of certain performance obligations as required in the normal course of business of the Group.

-(b) Letters of credit

-At 31 December 2020, there were no outstanding letter of credit (31 December 2019: THB67,700,000) issued by a bank on behalf of the Group in respect of certain performance obligations as required in the normal course of business of the Group.
+- (a) At 31 December 2021, there was outstanding bank guarantees of THB149,745,000 (31 December 2020: THB202,749,000) issued by banks on behalf of the Group in respect of certain performance obligations as required in the normal course of business of the Group. - (b) At 31 December 2021, there was outstanding letter of credit of THB49,755,000 (2020: Nil) issued by a bank on behalf of the Group in respect of certain performance obligations as required in the normal course of the business of the Group.